ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/plugins/raw.md

 ## Usage

-This will then allow you to use ESM syntax to include any file a string exported as a module.
+This will then allow you to `import` any text file as a string.

 This can be useful for inlining CSS: